Guru2210/ConstructionSafetyMonitor/construction_safety/README.md

 2. Run data engineering cells to process the dataset and generate Ground Truth crops.
 3. Train the MobileNetV3 classification heads.
 4. Export weights to the `models/` directory for immediate inference.

 ---

+## ⚖️ Evaluation & Limitations

+### 🎯 Key Design Decisions
+- **Two-Stage Cascade Architecture**: Instead of training a monolithic object detector to find thousands of tiny PPE objects, we chose a pose-driven cascade.
+YOLOv8n detects workers and pose keypoints, while hyper-lightweight MobileNetV3 classifiers verify specific PPE within those keypoints.
+This prevents class imbalance and allows easy addition of new PPE types.
+- **Benefit-of-the-Doubt Compliance**: If a worker's body part is occluded (resulting in a degenerate coordinate crop), the system gracefully registers an "unknown" status rather than immediately triggering a false positive violation.

+### 🔍 Honest Evaluation
+**Where the model performs well:**
+- **Clear Line of Sight**: Exceptional accuracy when workers are somewhat unobstructed and upright in medium-to-close shots.
+- **Speed**: The combination of Nano-YOLO and MobileNetV3 allows the pipeline to run efficiently at high frame rates, even on modest hardware.

+**Where it struggles (Known Limitations):**
+- **Dense Crowds & Extreme Occlusions**: If workers overlap heavily, ByteTracker can lose IDs, and YOLO-pose estimates can warp, leading to inaccurate ROI crops (e.g., evaluating Worker A's vest using Worker B's keypoints).
+- **Distant Subjects**: Tiny worker representations yield pixel-starved anatomical crops (e.g., 2x2 pixels for boots), which causes the MobileNet classifiers to drop in reliability.
+- **Harness Detection**: Safety harnesses blend easily with high-vis vests and lack solid boundaries.
+Relying on diagonal shoulder-to-hip interpolation is noisy, making it the most challenging PPE item to verify.

+---